connectrpc/connect-query-es/README.md

 - `O`: The output message type.
 - `service.typeName`: The fully qualified name of the service the method exists on.

-This type is core to how connect-react-query can stay lightweight and limit the amount of code actually generated.
+This type is core to how connect-query can stay lightweight and limit the amount of code actually generated.
 The descriptor is expected to be passed to almost all the methods in this library.

 ### `TransportProvider`